 Sony A7R III versus Nikon D610

 The Sony Alpha A7R III and the Nikon D610 are two enthusiast cameras that were officially introduced, respectively, in October 2017 and October 2013.
 The A7R III is a mirrorless interchangeable lens camera, while the D610 is a DSLR.
 Both cameras are equipped with a full frame sensor.
 The Sony has a resolution of 42.2 megapixel, whereas the Nikon provides 24.2 MP.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 The physical size and weight of the Sony A7R III and the Nikon D610 are illustrated in the side-by-side display below.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
 You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the A7R III – represents the basis or 100 percent across all the size and weight measures).